stefanwalther/sense-navigation/docs/inc/compatibility.md

 **sense-navigation** is designed to work with Qlik Sense *September 2017* or higher.

-This extension has been extensively tested with the following versions:
+This extension has been extensively tested with the following versions of Qlik Sense:

 - Qlik Sense Desktop June 2018
 - Qlik Sense Enterprise June 2018